 Here’s to my old friend and crew mate, Pat Houghton, who’s struggling with cancer up in Vancouver, Washington.
-Young and healthy, he’s manning a Cobra drill here in 1972, with Hugh Provost to the left.
+Young and healthy, he’s manning a Cobra drill here in the High Sierra in 1972, with Hugh Provost to the left.
 Looks like the drill, one of our two, actually was working this day and there was time to use it without dodging lightning strikes at 11,000 feet on our 5-mile stretch of Pacific Crest Trail construction on the Inyo National Forest.
 (And, Pat, is that your blue helmet I see about 10 feet up the slope?)

 And here you are, below, with our pal Matt Stothart, high above Big Whitney Meadows sometime before we got snowed down to Lone Pine in October.
 My guess is you were on one those evening hikes after a big camp meal served up by Roy Crane or Red Jarvis at Chicken Spring Lake.
 I don’t know how you did it on full stomachs.
 I preferred, as you know, to stay warm in the cook tent and lose money (penny ante) at cards to Jack Alexander and the rest.